The divorce glossary

 Court fees

-The courts in England and Wales ask for a court fee for submitting for a divorce / dissolution.
-The current fee is £593 (includes VAT).
+The courts in England and Wales ask for a court fee for submitting for a divorce/dissolution.
+The current fee is £593 (including VAT).
 You can use amicable’s court fee calculator to find out if you’re entitled to a discount on the court fee.

-You’ll also need to a pay a £58 court fee to the government for submitting a consent order with the court.
+You’ll also need to pay £58 court fee to the government for submitting a consent order to the court.
 Unfortunately, there is no opportunity for a discount exemption on this fee.

 D